 Pressing You to Decide Now or Never

 One last bit of time pressure is applied when they claim the photographer will purge the pictures, thus making the entire day a waste of time.
-This is to push you into buying the worthless pictures for vastly inflated amounts.
+This is to push you into buying worthless pictures for vastly inflated amounts.

-How the Modelling Business Really Works
+How the Modeling Business Really Works

-Most fashion models are young females (under 25, but usually over 18) that are about 110 pounds and between 5'8" and 5'11" (i.e. thin with long legs).
-There are some "plus-size" models, but those are rather rare and most agencies don't handle them.
+Most fashion models are young females (under 25, but usually over 18) that are about 110 pounds and between 5'8" and 5'11" (i.e., thin with long legs).
+There are some "plus-size" models, but those are rather rare, and most agencies don't handle them.